douglaslwatts/gemini_bug_example_api/README.md

 5. `pip3 install -r requirements.txt`
 6. `flask run --reload`
-7. Send a request to http://localhost:5000/api/v1/chat-message with the following request body
+7. Send a request to http://localhost:5000/api/v1/chat-message with the following request body using your favorite tool such as Insomia, Postman, curl, etc.

 ```
 {